The four houses are named after four key inspirational figures who have made enormous contributions to the welfare and education of children.

 Awarding House Points

-All members of staff can award House Points to any child, at any time and for any reason if they are caught demonstrating the St Lukes Golden Rules.
+All members of staff can award House Points to any child, at any time and for any reason if they are caught demonstrating the school Christian values.

 Children can also be awarded house points for a variety of reasons.
-For example: polite, well mannered behaviour, demonstrating a caring attitude towards peers, working to the best of their ability, good attendance, putting special effort into a piece of work, neatly presented work, positive attitude towards work, good attitude, sporting achievement, taking part in competitions and events, for representing their house or school,
+For example: being polite, well mannered behaviour, demonstrating a caring attitude towards peers, working to the best of their ability, good attendance, putting special effort into a piece of work, preparing neatly presented work, showing a positive attitude towards work, good attitude, sporting achievement, taking part in competitions and events, representing their house or school.